lehendo/sovereign/README.md

 - When a new version is available, the app will download, verify, and install automatically
 - Updates are cryptographically signed for security
 - You'll be notified when updates are ready to install

+**Note**: Auto-updates require `latest.json` to be present in GitHub releases.
+If you're building from source, you'll need to generate this file manually or disable auto-updates.

 ## Storage